hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 The guidance for how to support coded or text identification of medicinal products is summarised below:

-1. For *coded* support of a medication, information required for identification of a medication (i.e. brand name, generic name, form and strength) can be provided as a single code using code.coding, if the code contains that information.
+1. For *coded* support of a medication, the preferred method is to use a single medication code that captures all information required for identification of the medication in code.coding.
+  - AMT contains both generic or branded medication concepts.
+Depending on the concept level selected, an AMT concept can convey the following detail: brand name, generic (ingredient) name, item form, strength, pack size, container type.
+  - AMT concepts are defined by relationships which detail the properties or components that identify a medication.
+Detailed information about the medication such as the brand name, generic (ingredient) name, form and strength can be retrieve via terminology [lookup operation](https://build.fhir.org/terminology-service.html#lookup).
-- [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) can optionally be used to explicitly declare the type of product identification in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication):
+  - When there is a requirement to explicitly state the the type of medicinal coding (e.g. branded product with strength or form), [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) can optionally be used in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication):
     - generic item form and strength = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPDSF` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
     - branded item form and strength = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `BPDSF` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
-- Manufacturer information is not typically included in a medication code.
-See point 2 or 3 for options to support coded or non-coded inclusion of manufacturer details.

     Example: Medication with single code identifying brand name, item form and strength.
     ~~~
     {